smaret/alma-proposal-class/README.md

 sets the page margin an font size.

-The class files tries to emulate the original template file as closely as possible, including the weird italic font in figure captions.
+The class files tries to emulate the original template file as closely as possible, including the weird italic font in figure captions (you can use the `regularcap` option to use a regular font instead).

 The template file `alma_proposal_template.tex` contains all instructions from the original ALMA template, so it is quite long.
 If